mbatuhanorak/ELE432_ULTRASONIC_RADAR/README.md

     VGA Monitor: The DE1-SoC board features a VGA output port, allowing the generated data to be displayed on a VGA monitor.
 The FPGA will process the distance measurements and generate appropriate signals to display the detected objects on the monitor.

-    Camera (Optional): If a camera is available, it can be connected to the DE1-SoC board.
+    Camera : If a camera is available, it can be connected to the DE1-SoC board.
 The FPGA can process the camera feed and display it alongside the detected objects on the VGA monitor.

 System Operation: